-Forget the chattering distractions that the commercial interests want to hook you on, while they take your dollars and leave you endlessly unfulfilled -

-That's right where the marketers want you...
+Forget the ear buds, the video games, the chattering distractions that the commercial interests want to hook you on, while they take your dollars and leave you endlessly unfulfilled -That's right where they want you!...
 So you'll be primed to buy the "next big thing" in a new (vain) hope of finally being fulfilled.
 Higher FaceBook use is correlated with lower emotional and physical health (2019)